On Street Construction Permits

 - To be submitted to the Engineering department at St. Albert Place, 5 St. Anne Street.

 The Access to City Property (ACP) permit allows a contractor or homeowner to access their job site by going through city-owned property such as a park, green space or easement.
 No work is actually done on City property.

 - There is no cost or permit fee.

-- This permit can be filled out in person at either the Engineering department at St. Albert Place, 5 St. Anne Street or the Public Works facility located at 7 Chevigny Street.
+- This permit can be filled out in person at the Public Works Office located at 7 Chevigny Street.